-Data breach is when intentionally or unintentionally, secure or confidential information is copied, transmitted, viewed, damaged, stolen or used by an individual unauthorized to do.
+A data breach is when intentionally or unintentionally, secure or confidential information is copied, transmitted, viewed, damaged, stolen or used by one or more people unauthorized to do so.

-There can be various causes for why a malicious user want that information, but the most common is to sell it.
-Yes private information, like for example, credit card numbers, have a lot of value to the black markets.
+Plus, there can be various causes of why a malicious user might want that information, but the most common one is to sell it.
+Yes private information, for example, credit card numbers, has a lot of value in black markets.

-Sometimes the data breach can occur by negligence from someone in the entities, or, the entity itself.
+Sometimes the data breach can occur by negligence from the entity storing the data.

 This french network exposed their passwords while giving an interview.